SkygearIO/skygear-doc/content/ios/record.md

     NSLog(@"Fetched a note (title = %@, order = %@, done = %@)", title, order, done);
 }];
 ```

+To get the values out of the SKYRecord, you can use the `[]` subscripting operator as shown above, or the `objectForKey:` method.
+(TODO: add the `objectForKey:` example code here)

+Some of the values are provided as properties:
+(TODO: add the example code here to show that some properties like `creationDate`, `modificationDate`, `recordID`, `recordType` etc.)

 ## Deleting a record